silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 It's important that you re-run `satis build` step after EVERY change that is pushed upstream; E.g. between each release, if making multiple releases.
 </div>

+### Detailed CVE and CVSS Guidance

+ * In the [CVE Request Form](https://cveform.mitre.org/), we follow certain conventions on fields:
+   * Request with the `security@silverstripe.org` group email
+   * **Vendor of the product(s):** SilverStripe
+   * **Affected product(s)/code base - Product:** Composer module name (e.g. `silverstripe/framework`).
+     Indirectly affected dependencies of the module should not be listed here.
+   * **Affected product(s)/code base - Version:** Use Composer constraint notation, with one entry per major release line.
+     Example for an issue affecting all framework releases: First line `^3.0`, second line `^4.0`.
+     We don't know the target release version at this point, so can't set an upper constraint yet.
+     It should include all affected versions, including any unsupported release lines.
+   * **Affected component(s):** E.g. ORM, Template layer
+   * **Suggested description of the vulnerability:** Keep this short, usually the issue title only.
+     We want to retain control over editing the description in our own systems without going through lengthy CVE change processes.
+   * **Reference(s):** Leave this blank.
+We'll send through a "Link to the advisory" as part of the publication request

 ## Standard release process